fauna/fauna-python/README.rst

 Connect Timeout
 ---------------

-The connect timeout is the maximum amount of time, as datetime.timedelta, to wait until a connection to Fauna is established.
+The connect timeout is the maximum amount of time, as ``datetime.timedelta``, to wait until a connection to Fauna is established.
 If the client is unable to connect within this time frame, a ``ConnectTimeout`` exception is raised.

 Configure the connect timeout using the ``http_connect_timeout`` option.
 The default value if you do not provide one is ``DefaultHttpConnectTimeout`` (5 seconds).